Machrihanish 3rd 2

 Machrihanish Golf Club Review | NCG Top 100s: GB&I Golf Courses

 The Championship Course at Machrihanish is the typical out-and-back links design.
 The first eight holes make their way along the coastline, with the 9th being the point where you turn for home.
 The back nine holes are all slightly inland from the coast.
+Machrihanish is a Par 70, and is only 6,226 yards.
+In today's golf, that is not the longest of golf courses, but with a stiff breeze from the coast, that makes playing the course even tougher.

 The opening tee shot is one of the most iconic in golf, with players forced to hit over the beach, against the angle of the fairway.
 There are four small fairway bunkers which separate the 1st and 18th fairways that come into play for drives that are pushed for safety away from the sea.
+The 2nd features a burn which runs across the fairway, while the 3rd is a straight away par 4, but it has the first blind tee shot of the round.
+'Jura' is the shortest hole on the course, with the 4th playing just 130 yards long.
+From there, the course hits its toughest stretch.

-5 is a dog-leg left par-4, while the 6th is actually driveable for the longer hitters at just 310 yards.
+5 is a dog-leg left par 4, while the 6th is actually driveable for the longer hitters at just 310 yards.
 However, any errant drive could well see you reaching into your bag for a second ball.
-The approach to 7 is blind, with 8 and 9 both being short par-4s.
+The approach to 7 is blind, with 8 and 9 both being short par 4s.
 However, they are both still fraught with danger.

-The first par-5 on the course comes at the 10th, and at just over 500 yards, it is reachable in two for the longer hitters.
-The par-3 11th is almost 200 yards, before the 12th is the second and last par-5.
+The first par 5 on the course comes at the 10th, and at just over 500 yards, it is reachable in two for the longer hitters.
+The par 3 11th is almost 200 yards, before the 12th is the second and last par 5.
 12 is more of a three-shotter because approaches must carry onto the green, with two pot bunkers in front.

 Where is Machrihanish Golf Club located?